Recycling Resource Guide

 Household Hazardous Waste

 Making the Most of Your Multi-Family Property Recycling Program and Reducing Recycling Contamination

 6. KEEP TRASH COLLECTION AREA CLEAN – Trash and recycle containers, and the surrounding area around should be kept clean and litter-free.
 When recycle containers are left overflowing and messy, tenants may mistake the containers for garbage collection areas.
-Having recycle containers that are a different color than trash containers can also make it easier for tenants to identify them for recycling only.

-COMMUNICATION: Be sure to educate new tenants on your property’s recycling program as they move in and send out regular recycling reminders to all tenants.
+7. EDUCATION – Be sure to educate new tenants about the recycling program as they move in and send out regular recycling reminders to all tenants.
 Recycling service providers should be able to provide a printed or downloadable list of what items are accepted and not accepted for recycling.
 Consider having larger signage posted in recycling collection areas to help educate tenants.
-Set up a page on your properties website that explains the recycling program at your property and share that URL with all your tenants.
-Contact your recycling service provider if the recycling containers need repair or relabeling.
+Set up a page on your properties website that explains the recycling program and share that URL with tenants.